s1natex/devops-cicd-demo/docs/ekscluster.md

 ```
 ### 18. Commit manifest changes to dev branch and open PR to main
 ```
+# Create new <SubBranch-name>
-git checkout dev
+git switch <SubBranch-name>
 git add k8s/deployment.yaml
-git commit -m "chore: bump image version for hello app" git push origin dev
+git commit -m "chore: bump image version for hello app" git push origin <SubBranch-name>

+# The CI workflow will validate on push
-# Then create a Pull Request from dev → main
+# Then create a Pull Request from <SubBranch-name> → main
-# The CI workflow will validate and Argo CD will sync after merge
+# The PRCI workflow will validate the PR and Merge
+# Argo CD will sync after merge with auto PostSync healthchecks
 ```
 ### For Rollback if smoke-job fails after ArgoCD deployment
 ```